piazza-energy/curated-resource-list/business.md

 - [Google for Startups Accelerator](https://www.blog.google/around-the-globe/google-europe/supporting-social-impact-startups/) focused on sustainable development goals.
 Geared toward social impact startups working to create a healthier and more sustainable future, launching early 2020
 - [Startmate climate cohort](https://www.startmate.com.au/climate-cohort), based in Sydney + Melbourne, an expansion of their regular acceleration program to support climate change initiatives
 - [BCG DV](https://socialimpact.bcgdv.com/) In 2019-2020 we are piloting a new Program for Social Ventures.
 We are looking for motivated teams that want to build and grow their social initiative with our help over a three-month period at our Berlin office.
+- Through [Incubatenergy Labs](https://labs.incubatenergy.org/), EPRI and a group of leading utilities are engaging early stage companies to demonstrate and deploy innovative solutions in targeted areas.

 ## Public Funding & Grant opportunities